Ray Atherton: Diplomacy in Europe

 At the end of the Greco-Turkish War (1919–1922), Atherton was posted to Athens and in 1923-24, served as ad interim United States Ambassador to Greece.

 It was a time of negotiation between Greece and Turkey to allow resettlement of refugees on both sides.
 The Greek mission ended suddenly when Washington decided the Embassy in London needed an expert on Far Eastern Affairs.
 It was to be a temporary assignment, however it lasted almost 14 years.
 He came there as First Secretary in 1924, later becoming Counselor from 1930 to 1937.
 He served under five Ambassadors.
 When Cordell Hull became United States Secretary of State in 1933, he was impressed by Atherton and came to rely on his judgment on European and Middle Eastern affairs.

 There were two naval arms limitation conferences; one in 1930 and another in 1935-36 and Atherton was an adviser at both of them.
 The Japanese delegation was headed by Kichisaburō Nomura and Saburō Kurusu.
 A treaty was ratified, yet history proved it to be ineffective.

 In 1937, President of the United States Franklin D. Roosevelt appointed Atherton Minister Plenipotentiary to Bulgaria.
 Atherton presented his credentials on October 21, 1937, and served there until July 5, 1939.
 The Sofia post was key to the eastern Balkans.
 The struggle for domination between the Germans and the Italians was at its height and Atherton witnessed the Italians being ousted and their ambitions frustrated because they lacked the industry to supply the Balkan needs.
 This was the start of Italian subservience to Germany.
-The Bulgarian appointment was termited so that Atherton could chair the International Wheat Advisory Committee, attended by most European countries, Canada, the United States, Argentina and Australia.
+The Bulgarian appointment was terminated so that Atherton could chair the International Wheat Advisory Committee, attended by most European countries, Canada, the United States, Argentina and Australia.
 Atherton worked very closely with his Canadian counterparts, as conflict between the United Kingdom and Germany loomed closely on the horizon.